Toys that never go out of fashion

 Silver Cross is an icon – in the true sense of the word.
 Loved the world over it was brought back into style thanks to the Duchess of Cambridge and her superb ability to team classic with contemporary.
 The 2016 special edition doll’s pram is – as with all Silver Cross prams – beautifully traditional, elegant and luxurious (and still hand-crafted).

-Our favourite colourway this season is the Sweet Pea (below).
-Traditional navy and cream and further special editions in red and blossom are also available.
+We love this season’s playful fur trimmed version in lilac.
+Traditional navy and cream and further special editions in grey and blossom are also available.

 Silver Cross 2016 Special Edition Dolls Pram, £400, Silver Cross Baby

 The forerunner to the full loft room electric train set, the humble wooden push-along is another to stand the test of time; Brio actually has its origins in the late 1800s.
 Today, there are plenty of styles and types to choose from, but our favourite has to be the whole Brio city.
 Start as you mean to go on, we say!